Say-Their-Name/say-their-names-ios/CONTRIBUTING.md

 additional tools.
 If there are any uncommitted changes inside the `Pods/` folder, they most likely need to be committed.

+## FAQ

+### Who reviews / merges pull requests?

+Anyone can review a pull request, but only reviews of members with write access to the repo count toward the required number of reviews.

+When the PR is all-green (got required approvals and CI passed), anyone can merge the PR, unless mentioned in the comments not to.
+If the PR has conflicts, sometimes one of the maintainers will resolve them to merge quickly, but generally the PR author is expected to bring the PR to a mergeable state and merge it.

+### Who moves cards on the Trello board?

+When you pick up a task, move the card from To-Do to In progress column, then to In Review when PR is created, and to Complete once the PR(s) are merged.
+Sometimes maintainers might move cards if they are left in outdated state.

+### Who are the maintainers?

+[@FranckNdame](https://github.com/FranckNdame) started the project together with [@ahmadkarkouti](https://github.com/ahmadkarkouti), and more and more people joined over time.
+If you are active in the project, contribute regularly and keep up with what's happening, you can consider yourself a maintainer!

 ## Conclusion

 Hopefully this document has given you an introduction to the project.